-I chose seven items that I MUST see.
-It was difficult, but it gave some control over the experience.
-It gave each day purpose to complete a task, but also quite importantly, left a healthy balance of free time to fall into saying “yes” to damn near anything I discovered.
+I chose seven items that I must see.
+The difficulty of choice was painful, but it gave some control over the experience.
+Each day had purpose to complete a task, but also – quite importantly – left a healthy balance of free time to fall into saying “YES” to damn near anything I discovered organically.

 Frankly, I was fucking terrified.

 I really wanted to go and enjoy myself.
 But, as a highly insecure chubby whale with stretch marks all over, ugliness for days, and traveling alone, it suddenly seemed like something that would absolutely suck.

 When I ended up in back in Reykjavik after driving the entire Ring Road, I finally bought a ticket.
 I bought the ticket for my very last night for the very last hour the lagoon was open.
 This way, if for this one hour my experience was as shitty as could possibly be, it didn’t matter because I already had an amazing time up to this point.
 One hour is something I didn’t have to tell anyone about.

 ( A quick informational note: the Blue Lagoon has several packages for their tickets and it caters to all budget styles.
 There’s a restaurant with hella delicious food, massages, bars, and they have a line of great skin care products.
 They even have a specific page on their site dedicated to people with psoriasis.)

 The Start of the Observations